Alexia KOLPAK, et al.

 large-scale use due to the requirement for ruthenium, a rare and

 expensive element.
-To date, efforts to replace the ruthenium with
+To date, efforts to replace the ruthenium

-Ru-fulvalene fuel is comparable to that of current Li-ion
+the Ru-fulvalene fuel is comparable to that of current Li-ion

 batteries, its volumetric energy density in solution is several

-orders of magnitude smaller, making portability unfeasible as well
+orders of magnitude smaller, making portability unfeasible as

-as increasing storage costs.
-See, e.g., Kanai, Y.; et al., Angew.
+well as increasing storage costs.
+See, e.g., Kanai, Y.; et al.,

+Angew.
 Chem.
-2010, 49, 8926-9, which is incorporated by reference in its
+2010, 49, 8926-9, which is incorporated by

-via substitution of functional groups in several
+storage capacity via substitution of functional groups in

-[Delta]H, and often in an undesired decrease of Ea.
+increases in [Delta]H, and often in an undesired decrease of Ea.

 [0052] Azobenzenes are another well studied class of